zigdon/wemux/README.md

     host_list=(zolrath hostusername brocksamson)

+### Multi-user mode vs Single-user mode
+  By default, wemux is setup such that every user on the system can connect to the server.
+If the setting `start_multi_user` is set to `false`, only the user starting the server can connect to it (similar to the usual tmux behaviour).
+In that case, every user is considered a host, regardless of the `host_list` setting.

 ### Pair Mode
   Pair mode can be disabled, only allowing clients to attach to the server in mirror mode by setting `allow_pair_mode="false"`